 Was the population concentrated in an area that wasn’t covered during the snap-shot count?
 Are there additional winter butterfly populations located between the southern US and central Mexico?
 Is there political motivation (endangered species list inclusion) for underreporting?
 How accurate are current counting methods?

-You might have noticed on this year’s population graphic from WWF, they didn’t even list an actual population estimate of monarchs …just the number of acres that the population occupied.
-(7 acres)
+You might have noticed on the population graphic above, that they don’t list a population estimate of the actual number of monarchs …just the number of hectares that the population occupied.
+(2.84 hectares = 7.01 acres).

 Keep doing what you’re doing, and let’s challenge the science community to figure out a more accurate method for measuring the true state of the butterfly population.